DanielOsuoha/DanielOsuoha/README.md

 - ⚡ Fun fact: ...
 -->
 ![banner]()
-<h1 align="center">Hello, world! 👋 I'm Daniel Osuoha</h1>
+<h1 align="center">### Hi there 👋 👋 I'm Daniel Osuoha</h1>
-<h3 align="center">A passionate Cloud Computing & Cybersecurity professional committed to leveraging technology for innovative solutions and enhanced security</h3>
+<h3 align="center">I am currently pursuing a degree in Computer Science with a double major in Cloud Computing & Cybersecurity at Grambling State University, Class of 2027.
+I am dedicated to leveraging technology for innovative solutions and enhanced security.</h3>

  <br />

 Thank you for visiting my GitHub!
-This repository is meant to showcase my journey in cloud computing, cybersecurity, and software development, highlighting the projects I've had the privilege of working on.
+This repository is designed to highlight my journey in cloud computing, cybersecurity, and software development, showcasing the projects I have undertaken.

-I have a love programming in Python and Java.
-I am currently seeking Sofware Engineering and Cybersecurity Internships to gain professional experience and further hone my skills.
+I have a passion for programming in Python and Java.
+Currently, I am seeking Software Engineering and Cybersecurity internships to gain professional experience and further hone my skills.

  <br />
  <br />